History of agriculture: Early development

 Early people began altering communities of flora and fauna for their own benefit through means such as fire-stick farming and forest gardening very early.

 Wild grains have been collected and eaten from at least 105,000 years ago, and possibly much longer.
 Exact dates are hard to determine, as people collected and ate seeds before domesticating them, and plant characteristics may have changed during this period without human selection.
 An example is the semi-tough rachis and larger seeds of cereals from just after the Younger Dryas (about 9500 BC) in the early Holocene in the Levant region of the Fertile Crescent.
 Monophyletic characteristics were attained without any human intervention, implying that apparent domestication of the cereal rachis could have occurred quite naturally.

 Agriculture began independently in different parts of the globe and included a diverse range of taxa.
 At least 11 separate regions of the Old and New World were involved as independent centers of origin.
 Some of the earliest known domestications were of animals.
 Domestic pigs had multiple centres of origin in Eurasia, including Europe, East Asia and Southwest Asia, where wild boar were first domesticated about 10,500 years ago.
 Sheep were domesticated in Mesopotamia between 11,000 BC and 9000 BC.
-Cattle were domesticated from the wild aurochs in the areas of modern Turkey and Pakistan around 8500 BC.
+Cattle were domesticated from the wild aurochs in the areas of modern Turkey and India around 8500 BC.
 Camels were domesticated relatively late, perhaps around 3000 BC.

 It was not until after 9500 BC that the eight so-called founder crops of agriculture appear: first emmer and einkorn wheat, then hulled barley, peas, lentils, bitter vetch, chick peas and flax.
-These eight crops occur more or less simultaneously on Pre-Pottery Neolithic B (PPNB) sites in the Levant, although wheat was the first to be grown and harvested on a significant scale.
+These eight crops occur more or less simultaneously on Pre-Pottery Neolithic B (PPNB) sites in the Levant, although wheat may have been the first to be grown and harvested on a significant scale.
 At around the same time (9400 BC), parthenocarpic fig trees were domesticated.

 Domesticated rye occurs in small quantities at some Neolithic sites in (Asia Minor) Turkey, such as the Pre-Pottery Neolithic B (c.
 7600 – c.
 6000 BC) Can Hasan III near Çatalhöyük, but is otherwise absent until the Bronze Age of central Europe, c.
 1800–1500 BC.
 Claims of much earlier cultivation of rye, at the Epipalaeolithic site of Tell Abu Hureyra in the Euphrates valley of northern Syria, remain controversial.
 Critics point to inconsistencies in the radiocarbon dates, and identifications based solely on grain, rather than on chaff.

 By 8000 BC, farming was entrenched on the banks of the Nile.
 About this time, agriculture was developed independently in the Far East, probably in China, with rice rather than wheat as the primary crop.
 Maize was domesticated from the wild grass teosinte in southern Mexico by 6700 BC.

-The potato (8000 BC), tomato, pepper (4000 BC), squash (8000 BC) and several varieties of bean (8000 BC onwards) were domesticated in the New World.
+The potato (8000 BC), tomato, pepper, squash, and some varieties of bean were domesticated in the New World.